Beyoğlu: Etymology

-Beyoğlu continued to be named Pera during the Middle Ages and, in western languages, into the early 20th century.
-Pera (Πέρα) means "beyond" in Greek.
+Beyoğlu continued to be named Pera during the Middle Ages and, in Western languages, into the early 20th century, being used in place names such as the Pera Palace Hotel or the Grande Rue de Péra (Grand Avenue of Pera).
+Péra (Πέρα) means "across" or "beyond" in Greek, referring to its position when faced from the historical peninsula of Constantinople across the Golden Horn.

 According to the prevailing theory, the Turkish name of Pera, Beyoğlu, meaning "Bey's Son" in Turkish, is a modification by folk etymology of the Venetian title of Bailo.
 The 15th century ambassador of Venice in Istanbul, Andrea Gritti (who later became the Doge of Venice in 1523) had a mansion in this area.
 His son Alvise Gritti, who had close relations with the Sublime Porte, also stayed there and was probably the person who was specifically referred to as Bey Oğlu after his father became the Doge of Venice.
 (Note: The Ottomans regarded the Venetian title of Doge as the equivalent of the Turkish title of Bey.)
-Located further south in Beyoğlu and originally built in the early 16th century, the "Venetian Palace" was the seat of the Bailo.
-The original palace building was replaced by the existing one in 1781, which later became the Italian Embassy following Italian unification in 1861, and the Italian Consulate in 1923, when Ankara became the capital of the Republic of Turkey.
+Located further south in Beyoğlu and originally built in the early 16th century, the Palace of Venice was the seat of the Bailo.
+That building was reconstructed several times over the centuries, with the last modifications in the 1910s, and currently hosts the Italian Consulate.

 History

 Map of Constantinople (1422) by Florentine cartographer Cristoforo Buondelmonti, showing (a greatly enlarged) Pera (Beyoğlu) at the north of the Golden Horn, with the peninsula of Constantinople to the south.

-S. Antonio di Padova on İstiklal Avenue in Beyoğlu is the largest Catholic church in Istanbul and Turkey.

 The area now known as Beyoğlu has been inhabited since Byzas founded the City of Byzantium in the 7th century BC, and predates the founding of Constantinople.
 During the Byzantine era, Greek speaking inhabitants named the hillside covered with orchards Sykai (The Fig Orchard), or Peran en Sykais (The Fig Field on the Other Side), referring to the "other side" of the Golden Horn.
 As the Byzantine Empire grew, so did Constantinople and its environs.
 The northern side of the Golden Horn became built up as a suburb of Byzantium as early as the 5th century.
 In this period the area began to be called Galata, and Emperor Theodosius II (reigned 402–450) built a fortress.
 The Greeks believe that the name comes either from galatas (meaning "milkman"), as the area was used by shepherds in the early medieval period, or from the word Galatai (meaning "Gauls"), as the Celtic tribe of Gauls were thought to have camped here during the Hellenistic period before settling into Galatia in central Anatolia, becoming known as the Galatians.
 The inhabitants of Galatia are famous for the Epistle to the Galatians and the Dying Galatian statue.
 The name may have also derived from the Italian word Calata, meaning "downward slope", as Galata, formerly a colony of the Republic of Genoa between 1273 and 1453, stands on a hilltop that goes downwards to the sea.